unixbigot/-iota/README.md

    * Install a file named "config.json" which defines a JSON object
       * field application_name names the LUA file which will be loaded when the framework is ready
    * Install a file named "credentials.json" with your WiFi and MQTT credentials
-   * See the projects in the examples/ subdirectory for more information
+   * See the sample applications in the examples/ subdirectory for more information
+   *

+## Advice on using Manfred

+   * The design presumes your devices are probably on a firewalled WiFi network, and that they can connect out to the internet, but cannot be connected to
+   * You are expected to use an MQTT message broker in the cloud to connect your devices.
+You can host one on Amazon EC2, or use the free test server from mosquitto.org

 ## Using MQTT

+MQTT is a lightweight publish-subscribe messaging system.

-   * To subscribe, call the function mqtt_register(topic, qos, callback) to subscribe to a topic, for which the callback will be invoked
+   * To subscribe to a topic, call the function mqtt_register(topic, qos, callback) to subscribe to a topic, for which the callback will be invoked
    * To publish, call the function mqtt_publish which is a wrapper around the standard NodeMCU publish method